input-output-hk/technical-docs/cardano-tutorials/Shelley-testnet/solutions/Exercise-3-solutions.md

 ### Basic block-producing node firewall configuration:

 * Make sure you can only login with SSH Keys, not password.
-* Make sure to setup SSH connections in a port different than the the default 22
+* Make sure to setup SSH connections in a port different than the default 22
 * Make sure to configure the firewall to only allow connections from your relay nodes by setting up their ip addresses.

 ### Basic relay node firewall configuration: